-Austar Coal Mine Pty Limited (Austar) has completed the extraction of Longwalls A1 and A2 in Stage 1, Longwalls A3 to A5A in Stage 2 and Longwalls A7 and A8 in Stage 3 of the Austar Coal Mine (the Mine) using Longwall Top Coal Caving (LTCC) mining techniques.
+Austar Coal Mine Pty Limited (Austar) has completed the extraction of Longwalls A1 and A2 in Stage 1, Longwalls A3 to A5A in Stage 2 and Longwalls A7 and A8 in Stage 3 of the Austar Coal Mine (the Mine) using longwall top coal caving mining techniques.
 Austar has approval to extract the future Longwalls A9 to A19 in Stage 3 at the Mine.

-Austar is seeking approval to modify the existing Development Consent (DA 29/95) under Section 75W of the EP&A Act, to facilitate the extraction of two additional longwalls in the Greta Seam, referred to as Longwalls B1 to B3 (LWB1 to LWB3).
-The proposed longwalls are located to the south of the previously extracted Longwalls A3 to A5A in Stage 2 at the Mine and to the east of the existing Longwalls 1 to 12A at the Ellalong Colliery.
-The locations of the existing and the proposed longwalls are shown in Drawing No. MSEC769-01.
+Austar sought approval for the extraction of three additional longwalls in the Bellbird South mining area, referred to as Longwalls B1 to B3 (LWB1 to LWB3).
+These longwalls are located to the south of the previously extracted longwalls in Stage 2 at the Mine and to the east of the existing Longwalls 1 to 9A at the Ellalong Colliery.
+Mine Subsidence Engineering Consultants (MSEC) prepared Report No. MSEC769 (Rev. A) which supported the Modification Application to the Development Consent DA29/95 for Longwalls B1 to B3.